There are a number of ways that the Calgary Heritage Initiative approaches our mandate, including activities in areas such as:

 IDENTIFICATION and RESEARCH

 - Encouraging the identification and research of local sites of city-wide significance for placement on the municipal inventory or recognition as a provincial or federal heritage resource in order to encourage their preservation.
-CHI often works in collaboration with other agencies and organizations.

 - Supporting the development of public policy that recognizes heritage as an important value.
 This may include providing input to policy and community plans, advocating for policy changes, or providing forums for policy discussions.